 While we welcome suggestions for new webcams, we don't publicly discuss our current or future location plans.
 However, we do factor your feedback into our planning process.

 How much does your service cost?

 In most cases, we must qualify your location.
 If it meets our requirements and goals, we usually provide our equipment and services FREE of charge, including Internet access in some cases.
 We do ask location partners to provide electricity but usage is negligible.
 All of our sites are currently provided on a free-to-view basis with an optional and enhanced ad-free subscription services.

 Yes.
 You can target our site domains or use context-sensitive keywords with programmatic ad campaigns.
 Ask your agency to target PTZtv's portfolio or one (or more) of our location-specific sites.
 We will also consider direct advertising or sponsorship opportunities ... please contact us to discuss.

 Do you sell your video?

 Yes.
-We sell video recorded from our Port Everglades and Port Canaveral webcams during cruise ship sail-aways.
+We sell digital download licenses to use our video recorded from Port Everglades and Port Canaveral webcams during cruise ship sail-aways.
 See our Gallery page for more details.
-In certain circumstances, we license our video stream... please inquire if interested.
+In certain circumstances, we also license our live video stream... please inquire if interested.